acl-org/aaclnet-website/about/index.md

 This website was designed and developed based on the source of NAACL website [naacl-org github repository](https://github.com/naacl-org/naacl-org.github.com) using [jekyll](http://jekyllrb.com/) and is hosted on [github](http://github.com).

-Thanks to Baidu colleagues He Wei and Ma Yanjun on getting the URL.
+Thanks to He Wei and Ma Yanjun from Baidu on settling the URL for this website.